bengood362/cuhk_blackboard_crawler/README.md

 2. During the installation process, please tick "Add python to the PATH", <b>unless you know what you are doing</b>.
 3. Press the green button: [Clone or Download], download as zip, and unzip it to somewhere.
 4. open the somewhere folder, and hold shift and right click, open CMD at this folder.
-5. type `pip install requests` and `python blackboard_crawler.py`.
+5. type `python main.py`.
-6. type in your username and password according to instruction, I am not able to receive your username & password using this script.
+6. type in your username and password according to the interface's instruction, I am not able to receive your username & password using this script.

 ## OSX

 1. Install python 2.7
-2. `pip install requests`
-3. `python blackboard_crawler.py`
+2. `python main.py`

 ## Linux